 Examiners shall be appointed by the scheme committee upon the written nomination of their listed MACI club and only then after attending a course or seminar as prescribed by the scheme subcommittee.
+Digital copies of permission will be stored on the members "Just Go" profile run at least once a year.
+The digital membership card shall show the expiry by MACI calendar year end (Mar 31st) of the examiner

 The status of an Examiner is valid until 31st March of the 3rd year following the date of the course attended including the year of course attendance.
-It is intended that an Examiners course shall be run at least twice a year.
-The membership card shall show the expiry calendar year end of examiner
+It is intended that an Examiners course shall be

 Two recognised MACI examiners shall give examination in either level and in all disciplines.
 Two examiners are required as appropriate and the lead examiner must be from the relevant category being tested.
 An Examiner can only be qualified in the category in which the examiner holds a current B certificate.
 E.g. B cert Fixed wing qualifies as a Fixed Wing Examiner.
 Examiners with multiple category B certs qualify for all categories held.
-Examiners can be from any club including the candidates own club.
+Examiners can be from any club for an "A" test but only one from the candidates own primary club for a "B" test.